NVS Faculty and Staff

 Sammi Struck

 Sammi grew up in Southcentral Alaska and spent many summers visiting family on the Oregon Coast.
-She attended Southern Oregon University where she completed her Bachelor’s Degree in Elementary Education.
-Sammi taught Preschool and Kindergarten for six years in Delaware and has a love of play-based, child-lead learning.
+She attended Southern Oregon University, where she completed her Bachelor’s Degree in Elementary Education.
+Sammi taught Preschool and Kindergarten for six years in Delaware and has a love of play-based, child-led learning.
 She is committed to providing an engaging, safe space where children can thrive.
-Sammi spent many years on the East Coast as well as four years living overseas in Spain and is excited to be moving back to the Pacific Northwest.
+Sammi spent many years on the East Coast, as well as four years living overseas in Spain, and is excited to be moving back to the Pacific Northwest.

 • Clair MacDonald with dog.